scylladb/scylla-manager/docs/source/sctool/repair.rst

 ``--intensity <float>``
 ^^^^^^^^^^^^^^^^^^^^^^^

-How many token ranges (per shard) to repair in a single Scylla repair job.
+How many token ranges per shard can be repaired in a Scylla node at every given time.
 By default this is 1.
 If you set it to 0 the number of token ranges is adjusted to the maximum supported by node (see max_repair_ranges_in_parallel in Scylla logs).
 Valid values are integers >= 1 and decimals between (0,1).
 Higher values will result in increased cluster load and slightly faster repairs.
 Values below 1 will result in repairing the number of token ranges equal to the specified fraction of shards.
 Changing the intensity impacts repair granularity if you need to resume it, the higher the value the more work on resume.

 **Default:** 1

-For examples, see :ref:`Change Repair Speed <change-speed>`.

 =====